foundry-vtt-community/wiki.js/development/guides/handling-data.md

 Use case flowchart:
 1. I want to store a _lot_ of data and don't want it to affect performance -> **FileUpload with JSON**.
 Note that permissions might be set up on the world such that only the GM can upload files.
-2. I want to store data associated with a particular entity -> **Flag**.
-Some entities are not editable by all clients and flags respect that.
+2. I want to store data associated with a particular document -> **Flag**.
+Some documents are not editable by all clients and flags respect that.
-3. I want to store data not associated with a particular entity:
+3. I want to store data not associated with a particular document:
 	  1. The data does not have to be shared between clients -> **Setting, scope `client`**.
  	  2. The data does have to shared between clients:
 		    1. All clients can access and modify -> **Setting with a GM Proxy** is the only way to do this, it is not pretty.